-The suite which can be found across Android and Apple alike, helps to overcome potential barriers involving sight, hearing, or mobility.
+The suite can be found on both Android and Apple devices.
+These options help overcome barriers involving sight, hearing, and mobility.

-In this handy guide we answer all these questions as we show you how to get started with this useful feature.
+In this guide, we’ll answer all these questions as we show you how to get started with this useful feature.

 What is a screen reader?

-The good news is you won’t need to download a TalkBack app as the software should already be pre-installed.
+The good news is, you won’t need to download a screen reader app as the software should already be pre-installed.

-There is a chance that things will work slightly differently on your specific device, but fundamentally things should be close enough for the guide to lend a helping hand.
+There is a chance that things will work slightly differently on your specific device.
+Fundamentally though, things should be close enough for the guide to lend a hand.

 Who is a screen reader for?

-When activated the setting changes the way the phone operates.
-You will require use of multiple fingers and may have to perform certain motions that are not typically required.
+A screen reader is perfect for anyone with a visual impairment.
+When activated, the setting changes the way the phone operates.
+You will need to use multiple fingers and perform movements that are not standard.

-You can instead opt for a text-to-speech app which will straightforwardly do the reading without the extra baggage.
+You can opt for a text-to-speech app.
+This will do the reading for you without the extra baggage.

-If you are able to view the screen and have a physical disability which impacts your finger or hand movement, we suggest focusing on read aloud, font size, and magnifier options.
+If you can see the screen at a comfortable level and have a disability which impacts your finger movement, it’s a good idea to avoid the screen reader.
+Instead, we’d suggest focusing on read aloud, font size, and magnifier options instead.

-- From the home screen pull down the notifications bar.
-Notifications bar screenshot
+- From the home screen, pull down the Notifications bar.

 - Press the Settings app which should be on your first home screen.